lexibank/tlopo/out/vol1/chapter7.md

 The sound correspondences are regular, but one would like further cognates to strengthen the comparison.
-Lau tari 'steer, keep straight on' and 'Are'are tarilroro 'steer a canoe (the steersman drawing the paddle towards himself with big strokes) show a superficial likeness but are not demonstrably cognate, because t in Malaitan languages derives from POc &ast;s.
-Rick Jackson (pers.comm.) reconstructs Proto Western Micronesian &ast;taraki 'sail, travel by sea' with reflexes in Trukese, Ponapean and Marshallese but again the resemblance to PEMP &ast;ta(d,R)i seems to be superficial.
+Lau _tari_ 'steer, keep straight on' and 'Are'are _tari_/_roro_ 'steer a canoe (the steersman drawing the paddle towards himself with big strokes) show a superficial likeness but are not demonstrably cognate, because _t_ in Malaitan languages derives from POc _&ast;s_.
+Rick Jackson (pers.comm.) reconstructs Proto Western Micronesian _&ast;taraki_ 'sail, travel by sea' with reflexes in Trukese, Ponapean and Marshallese but again the resemblance to PEMP _&ast;ta(d,R)i_ seems to be superficial.

 <table>
 <tr>